 “The Board has never contacted me about this issue until now,” said Henen.
 “I believe this is very personal.
 I have been culturally ousted since day one inside BUSU.”

-Henen did note that he did have a meeting with Hibma, General Manager Robert Hilson and Kate Swiatek (BUSU Human Resources) in which he was told he needed to go to conferences and not be late for meetings.
+Henen did note that he did have a meeting months prior with Hibma, BUSU General Manager Robert Hilson and Kate Swiatek (BUSU Human Resources) in which he was told he needed to go to conferences and not be late for meetings.
 According to Henen, he has not been late to a meeting since.

 With the matter ongoing, Henen mentioned that he has been seeking legal counsel but would not comment further.